top of page

 • Tables for regimen comparisons and risk assessments

-• Pathology or imaging examples when relevant
+• Pathology or imaging examples where relevant

-• Keep visuals simple and clinically focused
+• Keep your visuals simple and clinically focused

 Algorithm Construction

-• Use clear, concise nodes:
+• Use clear, concise nodes.
+For example:

 • Node title: “If EGFR mutation” → connects to child node: "osimertinib"